polfpl/GIT-tutorial/README.md

 # GIT-tutorial
-# repository is for learning perposes
+# repository is for learning purposes